Step 1: Letter of Intent

 Step 4: Closing costs

-The closing costs are made up of the fees for the professionals used and transfer taxes as follows;
+The closing costs on the buyer’s side are made up of the fees for the professionals used and transfer taxes as follows;

 Step 5: Notarial Contract

-A notarial contract is the act of transferring property from one party to another in the presence of a notary public.
+A notarial contract is an act of transferring ownership of a property from one party to another in the presence of a notary public.
 This is the only way to execute a transfer of property in Greece.
-A Notary is a public figure responsible for the preparation of the transfer contract, checking documentation provided and calculating the taxes payable to the government.
-Both buyer and vendor, or their representatives, must be present to sign the contract of transfer in the Notary’s office.
-The purchase price must be paid on the day of the contract with a bank cheque.
-The notary is then responsible for the registration of the property transfer in the land registry.
+A notary is a public figure responsible for the preparation of the transfer contract, checking documentation provided and calculating the taxes payable to the government.
+The contract can be attended by the seller and buyer or by their appointed lawyers on the basis of a notarial power of attorney.